-- Multiple tasting opportunities in the same sitting of foods in the same food group must collectively equal less than 1 serving for that food group. - For example, if a tasting is completed during a school-wide event reaching 9-13 year-old children to reinforce the consumption of fruits and four unique raw fruits are offered during the same sitting, the total amount of fruits provided must be less than or equal to 1⁄2 3⁄4 cup raw fruits, or 1 total serving from the fruit group. - If using pre-packaged, single servings of food for a tasting, the servings must be quartered or halved to meet allowable small taste requirements (see below). - It is important to accurately track and document the number of participants for a food tasting.
-This may be challenging for some venues or events. - Consider counting the number of servings prepped and subtracting the number of the remaining serving items (e.g., plates) at the end of the event.
+- For example, if a tasting is completed during a school-wide event reaching children ages 9-13 years to reinforce the consumption of fruits and four unique raw fruits are offered during the same sitting, the total amount of fruits provided must be less than or equal to 1⁄2 3⁄4 cup raw fruits, or 1 total serving from the fruit group. - If using pre-packaged, single servings of food for a tasting, the servings must be quartered or halved to meet allowable small taste requirements (see below). - It is important to accurately track and document the number of participants for a food tasting.
+This may be challenging for some venues or events. - o Consider counting the number of servings prepped and subtracting the number of the remaining serving items (e.g., plates) at the end of the event.